rob0101/trader/README.md

+# Requirements:
+## - you need to be an Amber Electric customer
+## - use Home Assistant
+## - have sensors for your own Amber buy and sell prices
+## - have a Sigenergy home battery system with modbus enabled
+## - have the TypQxQ "Sigenergy-Local-Modbus" integration installed
+## - be confident to have a go and assume all the risks of installing the files provided

+This collection of files provides tools to help run automated trading of electricity, e.g. sell from the battery at specific rates when price thresholds are crossed.

 # Installation

-# Requirements: you need to be an Amber customer.
-Use Home Assistant, have sensors for your own Amber buy and sell prices, have a Sigenergy system with modbus enabled.

-Tools to help run automated trading of electricity from a Sigenergy home battery system, using TypQxQ's integration for Sig + Home Assistant + modbus (https://github.com/TypQxQ/Sigenergy-Local-Modbus)

 The trader.yaml file contains all the helpers needed to configure how you want to buy/sell electricity with Amber.